openwebwork/webwork2/README.md

 Note:  If you do not have merge privileges for openwebwork you can still review pull requests.
 Just follow steps 1 through 6 and when you are done write a comment explaining what you have tested and what the results were.
 A maintainer can then merge the request later.

-For cleanup feel free to delete the branch that you created to test the pull request `git branch -D <git-username>-feature/<feature-branch-name>`
+For cleanup feel free to delete the branch that you created to test the pull request: `git branch -D <git-username>-feature/<feature-branch-name>`

 ## Frequently Asked Questions